ccjensen/wedding/source/whos-who/index.markdown

       ["Birthplace", "Oslo, Norway"],
       ["Current location", "California, USA "],
       ["Favorite drink", "Midori Sour"],
-      ["Favorite past times", "programming, traveling, exercise"],
+      ["Favorite past times", "programming, traveling, exercising"],
-      ["About", "Being half English and half Norwegian with family spread across the two countries involved a lot of travelling forth and back for Christopher.
+      ["About", "Being half English and half Norwegian with family spread across the two countries involved a lot of travelling back and forth for Christopher.
 Therefore it surprised no one that as soon as he reached adulthood he spent the next ten years seeing different parts of the world.
-Currently Christopher is really enjoying the sunny california coast while working at Apple Inc, helping to develop all of those very secret devices.
+Currently Christopher is really enjoying the sunny California coast while working at Apple Inc, helping to develop all of those very secret devices.
 You know you have one."]
 	]
   - [
       ["Photo", "margaret.jpg"],